CMihai99/fyndro/Documentation/process/design-system/Color.md

 # Color

 Color is a major part of Fyndro's brand.
-We've taken care to select a color pallete that promotes legibility and accessibility.
+We've taken care to select a color pallete which promotes legibility and accessibility.

 ## Primary palette